How I Made

 Begin Your Internet Comix Shop

-This comic was distributed 3 months before the Starwars Movie came out.
+Star Wars #1 was distributed 3 months before the Star Wars Movie came out.
 The poor timing caused most comic collectors and film fans to miss out on the first printing which was long gone when the epic sci-fi film reached the screens.
-I knew little about the movie when I placed an order for 500 of these at 15 cents each.
-My only feeling was that the premise ran counter to everything that was occuring in the media at the time."
+I knew little about the movie when I placed an order for 200 of these at 15 cents each.
+My only feeling was that the premise ran counter to everything that was occurring in the media at the time."
 Never run with the crowd," is an important investor premise that paid off well in this case.
 Market value is $60-$70.
-Why not enjoy a copy before the next round of Lucas classics drive the prices higher. $25 NM.
-See Monthly Specials for more great savings and perhaps make an investment in your future.
-If you already have a copy that you have purchased recently, it's likely that the dealer obtained it here!
+Why not enjoy a copy before the next round of Lucas classics drive the prices higher.

-remember the excitment of discovering Todd McFarlane with Amazing Spiderman 298!
+remember the excitement of discovering Todd McFarlane with Amazing Spiderman 298!

 By the time issue 300 had hit the stands I was buying up bushels of these early